 1. Does migrating the software affect the stability of the program?

 The answer to this is both Yes and No. Yes, in the case of migrating software to a different target application or system with incompatible codes.
 Also, there can be serious program stability issues if the program is moved to a disk with bad sectors.
 No, in the case of software migration to a different local drive within the same hard disk, assuming the hard drive is in good shape.

 2. Which programs cannot be migrated?

 You can virtually migrate all programs.
-If the process isn’t supported by Windows inbuilt migration utility, then consider using a third-party software to get the job done.
+If the process isn’t supported by Windows inbuilt migration utility, consider using third-party software to get the job done.

 3. How do I change the default installation path?

-Simply press the Windows key, click the start button, or click on the search bar then click on the settings icon.
+Press the Windows key, click the start button, or click on the search bar, then click on the settings icon.
 The Settings window will appear with a number of options.
 From the settings window, select the system.
 On the left pane of the next screen, click on storage.
 Within the same window, under more storage settings, click on change where new content is stored.